TiendaNube/api-docs/resources/transaction.md

 ### Redirect Transactions Discounts

 Payment Providers may use discounts on their external checkouts to reduce the amount charged to a customer on a payment Transaction.
 Under this scenario, any promotion applied on the Payment Provider external site, such as a bank promotion or a discount coupon, can affect the Transaction amount for an order,  reducing its value.

 In these cases, the Transaction object created for the order must include the `discount_amount` field with the value of the discount applied on the Payment Provider external site.
-On the other hand, the total amount of the Transaction must also be updated with the corresponding value after the discount has been applied (see the [Example Nº 6](#Common-Examples)).
+On the other hand, the total amount of the Transaction must also be updated with the corresponding value after the discount has been applied (see case Nº 6 of the [Common Examples](#Common-Examples)).

 > ***Note:*** Discounts on external Transactions must be applied to the order total amount reported by Tiendanube.